Elective mutism

 Elective mutism is an outdated term which was defined as a refusal to speak in almost all social situations (despite normal ability to do so), while selective mutism was considered to be a failure to speak in specific situations and is strongly associated with social anxiety disorder.
-In contrast to selective mutism, it was thought someone who was electively mute may not speak in any situation, as is usually shown in books and films.
+In contrast to selective mutism, it was thought someone who was electively mute might not speak in any situation, as is usually shown in books and films.
 Elective mutism was often attributed to defiance or the effect of trauma.
 Those who are able to speak freely in some situations but not in others are now better described by selective mutism.

 History

 In 1877, a German physician named the disorder aphasia voluntaria to describe children who were able to speak normally but often "refused" to.

 In 1980, a study by Torey Hayden identified four "subtypes" of Elective Mutism: